Quitclaim Deed

 The legal effect of a quitclaim deed is limited to whatever interest the grantor actually possesses at the time of conveyance.
 If the grantor owns the property free and clear, the quitclaim deed transfers full ownership to the grantee.
 If the grantor has no interest in the property - whether through fraud, mistake, or misunderstanding - the quitclaim deed transfers nothing, and the grantee has no legal recourse against the grantor for breach of any title warranty because none was made.
 This is fundamentally different from a warranty deed, where the grantor would be liable for damages if the title proved defective.

-Recording the quitclaim deed with the county recorder's office in the county where the property is located is essential to establish the grantee's ownership in the public land records and provide constructive notice to the world of the transfer.
+Recording the quitclaim deed with the county recorder's office in the county where the property is located is essential to establish the grantee's ownership in the public land records and provide constructive notice of the transfer.
+The legal framework for recording statutes and their effect on property rights is detailed in Cornell Law's overview of recording acts, which explains the race, notice, and race-notice systems used across different states.
 An unrecorded deed may still be valid between the grantor and grantee, but it does not protect the grantee against subsequent purchasers or creditors who rely on the public record.
 The recording process requires the deed to meet specific formatting requirements including notarization, proper legal description, and in many jurisdictions, payment of transfer taxes or filing of a transfer tax exemption.

 Why You Need a Quitclaim Deed